 But enjoyable content is a prerequisite if you want your content to be effective.

-Editors produce the right content experiences with refined messages that help meet your business goals.
-This meaningful content gives your ideal prospect an enjoyable experience that produces results.
+Editors produce the right content experiences with refined messages that help meet their business blogging goals.

 For example, I enjoy painting, but I don’t always have time to paint on canvas, so I frequently paint my nails.
 It’s relatively quick, and I get to display my work every day for as long as the manicure lasts.

-Every aspect of the video also forms a seamless call to action — the instructive lesson makes you want to buy the products used in the tutorial so you can try the looks yourself (see below for an example).
+Every aspect of these videos also form a seamless call to action — the instructive lessons make you want to buy the products used in the tutorials so you can try the looks yourself (see below for an example).

 That is enjoyable content for a nail polish lover.
 I watched a number of Essie tutorials while researching this article and now have a long list of new colors I’m going to buy. 😉